nk25abx/Project/readme.txt

 Our Reseach Question is :
 “Is there a difference in the mean of  lung capacity  between individuals  born via cesarean section and those born via normal delivery?

+We chose ONE independent * and ONE dependent variable .
+Our  Independent variable is:  cesarean This  Independent variable datatype is : NominalOur Dependent variable is: lung capacity This Dependent variable datatype is  (select one): Ratio